 Dr. Bob Sutor, IBM’s vice president of open source and standards, sits at the intersection between open standards, open source and the role of intellectual property in open computing.
 He was very active in establishing HTML and XML as the basis and lingua franca of the World Wide Web, as well as establishing Web services standards.
 More recently, he has been very active in promoting open formats such as OpenDocument Format, interoperability between virtual worlds in Web 3.0, and ensuring that intellectual property does not interfere with the development and adoption of open software standards.

-A 25-year veteran of IBM, Sutor has spent the majority of his time contributing to IBM Research efforts, specializing in symbolic mathematical computation and...
+A 25-year veteran of IBM, Sutor has spent the majority of his time contributing to IBM Research efforts, specializing in symbolic mathematical computation and Internet publishing....
 Read More.